IcyModz420/X360GameHack2025/README.md

 Bulk Stealth Patch xbox 360 ISO:
 - Drag all desired xbox 360 ISO into the listbox
 - Click Patch All XISO With abgx360

+FTP2Xbox:
+- Go to FTP2Xbox tab and type in your console local ip and the port the server is open on with correct username and password then click save.
+- Proceed to use ftp options in the app like checkboxes.
+- Connect and transfer files.

 Contributing:
 ----------------------------------------------------